 6. Lack of love

 The average marrying age has risen continuously.
 In 2011, there were 2.17 million single women and 2.7 million single men in Taiwan.
 As a result, many young people cannot find their Mr. or Mrs. Right.
-Even Lin Chiling, a model and actress in Taiwan, said that time, and not guys, are chasing her.
+Even Lin Chiling, a model and actress in Taiwan, said that time, and not guys, is chasing her.

-The risk of losing one’s love after a few years always exists.
+The risk of losing your love after a few years always exists.
 When the passion begins to fade, the woman accuses the man of not keeping his promises, and the man blames the woman for her changes.
 As the relationship sours, both long for happier times when they were single.

 7. Absence of trust

 How much does the cunning behavior of Chinese people cost society?
 Crafty businessmen sell problematic products, such as gutter oil, fake honey, tainted baby milk formula, and dyed meat, to unsuspecting consumers.